mathemakitten/poetry/04 - Wayfinding.md

 to echo louder the stories of the least of these until they become history

-and me? i only count myself lucky to be part of *this* *rising glory*
+and me? iI only count myself lucky to be part of *this* *rising glory*